Gino Eising

 No CDN.
 A Cloudflare or Bunny in front of this would absorb basically everything I’ve described, for free or close to it, and would also handle the case where my fiber line drops.
 I keep not putting one there.
 The reason is the one in the opening paragraph — I want to control everything and serve from my house — and I am aware that this is more a value statement than an architecture decision.
 Reasonable people would disagree.
 Cheerfully.

 ARM thread pool tuning.
-The Orange Pi Max can sustain about 600 req/s before its smaller thread pool starts queueing.
-I haven’t tuned thread_pool_max per-architecture; the same 1000 ceiling is applied across all three nodes.
-For the spike profile I tested tonight, this didn’t matter, but a more sustained load would benefit from architecture-aware settings.
+I haven’t tuned thread_pool_max per-architecture yet because the same 1000 ceiling across all three nodes was acceptable for the spike profile I tested tonight.
+A more sustained load would benefit from architecture-aware settings.

 Closing